sq-encrypt - Man Page

 Prompt to add a password to encrypt with.
 When using this option, the user is asked to provide a password, which is used to encrypt the message.
 This option can be provided more than once to provide more than one password.
 The encrypted data can afterwards be decrypted with either one of the recipient's keys, or one of the provided passwords.

-- --with-password-file=PASSWORD_FILE
+- --with-password-file=PATH

-File containing password to encrypt the secret key material.
+File containing password to encrypt the message.

 Note that the entire key file will be used as the password including any surrounding whitespace like a trailing newline.